Real Property Appraisals: A Primer

 To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
 We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the condition a reasonable buyer would expect them to be.
 To ensure the stated square footage is accurate and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
 Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Hertzler & Associates Real Estate Appraisers will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Hertzler & Associates Real Estate Appraisers will guarantee you attain the most accurate property value, so you can make wise real estate decisions.